Deep Sea Mining Sediment Plume Calculator

 Copy status messages appear here after you use the copy button.

-Mini-Game: Plume Corridor Control
+Mini-Game: Deep Sea Mining Plume Corridor Control

-This optional arcade mini-game turns the same plume logic into a fast decision challenge.
+This optional arcade mini-game turns the same deep sea mining plume logic into a fast decision challenge.
 Sediment packets drift outward from a mining site, and your job is to drop settling pulses before they reach the habitat ring.
 It does not affect the calculator result, but it reinforces the central idea: when currents strengthen or particles stay suspended longer, the footprint becomes harder to contain.

 Tip: the safest habit is to pulse just ahead of the drift path instead of waiting at the habitat ring.
 That is the same logic behind reducing plume residence time in the calculator.